pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

   see [Release downloads](#release-downloads).
 * Some CLI options have been removed, because they have been deprecated.
 See [CLI Changes](#cli-changes) for details.
 * If you call CPD programmatically, the API has changed, see [New Programmatic API for CPD](pmd_release_notes_pmd7.html#new-programmatic-api-for-cpd).
+* If you use Visualforce, then you need to change "vf" to "visualforce", e.g. `category/vf/security.xml` ➡️ `category/visualforce/security.xml`

 The following topics describe well known migration challenges in more detail.